-(which means “to the tooth,” or slightly underdone).
-However, pasta is typically tossed with hot tomato sauce or scraped into a sauté pan full of sizzling meat and veg, which means it continues to cook after it’s pulled out of the water.
+Before you boil, know this: If you follow the directions on the box, you’re overcooking your pasta.
+You've probably heard that regardless of shape, pasta should always be cooked al dente (which means “to the tooth,” or slightly underdone).
+However, pasta is typically tossed with hot tomato sauce or scraped into a sauté pan full of sizzling meat and vegetables, which means it continues to cook after it’s pulled out of the water.
 So in reality, pasta should come out of the water when it's a few minutes away from al dente.
 (Unless you’re one of those slap-it-in-a-bowl-with-butter-and-cheese kind of cooks—then follow your instincts and cook the pasta completely; but seriously you should try Bolognese.)
 Al dente pasta takes about three minutes less than the instructions, but nothing’s as foolproof as fishing out a noodle (or two) and taking a bite.

 Take a deep breath; you're about to become a pasta pro.
 We bet the next time you find yourself in Italy (or at your favorite local Italian restaurant), you won't have to ask the waiter the difference between conchiglie and orecchiette.

 Conchiglie: These small shells have a large opening, which makes them best for dishes where fillings can get stuck inside.
 Think hearty meat sauces and creamy pasta salads.
-Who are we kidding: This shape is ideal in mac and cheese too.
+Oh, and of course, this shape is ideal for mac and cheese too.

-Fettuccine: While “Alfredo” is basically fettuccine’s last name, try folding other thick sauces, like creamy tomato with browned sausage or a classic Bolognese, into these wide, flat noodles.
+Fettuccine: While “Alfredo” is basically fettuccine’s last name, try folding other thick sauces, like creamy tomato with browned sausage or a classic Bolognese (also known as “ragu”), into these wide, flat noodles.
 They can take it!
 Red pepper and nut-based romesco is another acceptable (and encouraged) option.

 Orecchiette: This pasta, which translates to "little ears" in Italian, does well with other bite-size foods, such as broccoli, cauliflower, sausage, and cherry tomatoes.
 You also can’t go wrong with a quick toss of peas and bacon.

 Ravioli: Since it’s already full of cheese or lobster or some other combination of rich things, fight fire with fire: Brown butter and sage is probably the only sauce one should ever put on ravioli.
 However, if you want to be complicated, you could do something with a fresh tomato sauce, which goes with everything.

-: Thick Bolognese (also known as “ragu”) coats the ridge-covered outside and fills the cavernous tube’s interior, making it a perfect vessel for consuming as much meat sauce as possible in every bite.
+Rigatoni: Thick Bolognese coats the ridge-covered outside and fills the cavernous tube’s interior, making rigatoni a perfect vessel for consuming as much meat sauce as possible in every bite.

 Spaghetti: We’d argue that spaghetti is probably one of the most boring noodles, yet we all still love it.
 Carbonara (helllllo, creamy cheese sauce with bacon) is the only way to save it.
 Other decently acceptable sauces, such as tomato (and meatballs) or olive oil-based concoctions, should coat the noodles completely.

 Tortellini: Like ravioli, tortellini are filled with cheese or meat, but can stand up to a bit more liquid—which makes a great option for brothy soups.
 Otherwise, these little belly buttons need no more than a simple sauce and possibly a few veggies thrown in for good luck and bit of crunch.

 Ziti: The best choice for mac and cheese (and baked ziti, of course)!
 Here’s why: Ziti's tubular shape is perfect for trapping cheesy sauce.
 And just so you know, ziti are actually a type of macaroni, so any recipe that calls for ziti can easily be swapped with elbow-shaped noodles.